-There are a few things that every good family lawyer will tell you that you need to create a custody or decision-making responsibility agreement that works:
+There are a few things that every good family lawyer will tell you that you need to create a decision-making responsibility agreement that works:

 - a positive attitude,

 - a realistic grasp of each party’s needs.

 - a decision-making responsibility and parenting time schedule,

 - how to make alterations to the schedule,

 - what your shared expectations are regarding matters like religious attendance,